 Opening Day: the Blackest Sunday in Disneyland History

-On Sunday, July 17, 1955, the first guests arrived, and 90 million people watched via a live television broadcast.
+On Sunday, July 17, 1955, the first guests arrived, and an estimated 70 million people watched via a live television broadcast.
 In Disney lore, they still call it "Black Sunday."
 They have a good reason.
 A guest list of 15,000 swelled to almost 30,000 attendees.
 Among the many mishaps:

 - Local police dubbed the seven-mile freeway backup the worst mess they had ever seen.